microsoft/BusinessAssist-Samples/businessassist-sample-client/ReadmeFiles/ReadmeConfigureTheSample.md

 You can try the **/adminconsent** endpoint on the home page of the sample by clicking on the `Consent as Admin` link.

 ![admin consent endpoint](./AdminConsentBtn.png)
-> **The `.default` scope**
->
-> Did you notice the scope here is set to `.default`, as opposed to `User.Read.All` for Microsoft Graph and `access_as_user` for Web API?
-This is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
-Basically, it *bundles* all the permissions in one scope.
-The `/.default` scope can be used in any OAuth 2.0 flow, but is necessary when using the v2 admin consent endpoint to request application permissions.
-Read about `scopes` usage at [Scopes and permissions in the Microsoft Identity Platform](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#the-default-scope).

 Since both the web app and API needs to be consented by the tenant admin, the admin will need to consent twice.